reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/meeting2-notes.md

 - could drop topics if i write more on certain topics

 display advert hide images, display advert hide info and collect data on their estimates

+google cloud credits.

+random forests should run fine on normal machine

+things i would do:
+- fill out form and say i will be involving human subjects
+- have a think about things i been discussing
+- plan literature review and start research
+- could start loading in data and maybe start coding
+- - simple model predicting price on bedrooms as a beginner i guess
+- - start basic and add things as time passes
+- - try with inside airbnb dataset on seaside town.